MikeBrownUK/OutputStreams/README.md

 In summrary: Default, std::basic_ostream<> behaviour rules beyond the first appearance of any std::endl in a single statement – at least for now.

-Quick Start Guide:
+Quick Start Guide

 All examples assume

 #include “OutputChannels.h”

  To define an OutputStream of char type called gMyStream with encapsulated buffer, writing to standard output (std::cout) with no message prefixing:

 using namespace mbp::streams;